17. Input Handlers

 To see this running in a simple, running example, use the code below.
 Also add command odat_nurd_example0910 to a test Key Binding with different arguments missing to see how Sublime Text uses these things.
 Comments are added to overridden methods below to explain what they are for and when to override/redefine them.

-Put this in any-named .sublime-commands file in the root of your User Package, e.g. odatnurd-p101-09-example.sublime-commands.
+Put this in any-named .sublime-commands file anywhere in your User Package, e.g. odatnurd-p101-09-example.sublime-commands.

 [